 I’m a wife, mom, daughter, sister, aunt and consider myself a loyal, empathetic, thoughtful and attentive friend.
 I smile a lot, laugh loudly and never forget a birthday.
 I love my birthday, your birthday, everyone’s birthday and expect others to celebrate their birthday and my own like we’re all still six years old.
 I exercise every day and consider it a non-negotiable appointment I make with myself.
 Thankfully, I’m married to a man who feels exactly the same way and we rely on each other to get our asses to the gym on those days when the excess of the previous night (probably mezcal) is weighing us down.

 My diet is far from perfect (I have a profound love affair with m&m’s and Nestle Crunch) but I try every day to take a long term view on my life, health, diet and the choices I make.
 I think the recipes I share reflect that balance: healthy, nutritious and simple meals followed by a little indulgence.
 Until recently, I considered myself a free lance pastry chef and I still very much enjoy that work but what I’ve come to understand is that desserts and sweets are a small part of my life and more importantly mine and my family’s diet.
-I’ve always felt very strongly that if we’re going to eat that sweet it better be the best tasting, explode in your mouth with flavor, made with the purest, wholest, ingredients that our bodies will recognize.
+I’ve always felt very strongly that if we’re going to eat that dessert it better be the best tasting, explode-in-your-mouth-with-flavor sweet and it should be made with the purest and wholest ingredients.
+Ingredients that our bodies will recognize.
 Bring on the butter, sugar, eggs, and flour but deliver it in such a way that ONE serving will scratch that itch.

 Our son understands the importance of being active and when you live in a city with limited access to the outdooors, encouraging your kid to move can be a challenge.
 Our decision to spend our summers in Vail, CO is how we compensate for a school year in the city.
 Does he still play video games and eat crap every once in a while?
 Of course!
 But he spends the bulk of his time running, biking swimming, hiking, and playing sports and he is very aware that crap doesn’t count as food.
 I strive for balance in my life and I’m trying to teach our son to self-regulate so that he can begin to make good choices in all aspects of his life starting with understanding the difference between ice cream truck ‘ice cream’ and an artisanal batch of gelato.